meylilucyg/my-new-app/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and GitHub Actions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## This project contains the practices for the course: GitHub Actions - The Complete Guide

 ## Available Scripts